PauliusMacernis/KnowledgeBase/Python.md

 pip install .
 # in case you want to removethe environment, remove the environment installation files
 ```

+Creating a virtual environment actually creates a new folder containing a Python installation.
+Deleting this folder removes the virtual environment.

 # Jupyter Notebooks